KennFatt/nextjs-api-routes-testing/README.md

    }
    ```

-4. Write this code somewhere in your project and import to test your API Route handler.
+4. Write this code somewhere in your project and import to test your API Route handler (an example).

    ```js